fongfh/Getting-CleaningData/README.md

 4. **'y_train.txt'**: Contains the Activity labels (range from 1 to 6) for each record in the TRAIN data set.
 It consist of 7352 observations in one variable.
 5. **'X_test.txt'**: Contains the TEST data set.
 It consists of 2947 observations in 561 variables per observation.
 6. **'y_test.txt'**: Contains the Activity labels (range from 1 to 6) for each record in the TEST data set.
 It consist of 2947 observations in one variable.
 7. **'subject_train.txt'**: Contains the Subject_ID data for each observation of the TRAIN data set.
-Each row identifies the subject who performed the activity for each window sample.
+Each row identifies the subject (volunteer) who performed the activity for each window sample.
 Its range is from 1 to 30.
 8. **'subject_test.txt'**: Contains the Subject_ID data for each observation of the TEST data set.
-Each row identifies the subject who performed the activity for each window sample.
+Each row identifies the subject (volunteer) who performed the activity for each window sample.
 Its range is from 1 to 30.

 A R script called **'run_analysis.R'** reads in the above data files and processes the data.
 It does the following: